EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 **please try not not to use GPT4 prompts without plus account, only GPT4 can achieve that relevant GPT4 prompt，here is the testing result as you can see：**

+**Note-taking tools: Anki, Notion, or Obsidian (highly recommended). restore your results and upload it in here become our contributor!**

 | bard | GPT3.5 | GPT4 |
 |:----:|:------:|:----:|